Home

 Developing and practicing life skills, that include self-control along with a high level of self-confidence and conflict resolution skills, can help minimize angry interactions.

 Many situations can improve greatly if we are dressed appropriately.
 Some will remain the same regardless of what we wear.
 And some can become a disaster quickly if the proper attire is not worn.
-The image we present determines how others will react to us.
+There is little doubt, however, that the image we present determines how others will react to us.

 Dressing for success during an interview is particularly important.
 A good rule of thumb would be to dress one step above what the job requires.
 Think about what you will be wearing on-the-job and make it just a little more formal.
 This shows the employer that you could present a more professional image if required.